Student Resources and Services

 Resources, Services, and Events

-- Calendar of Events- check out upcoming events for this month and the rest of the semester.
+- Calendar of Events- check out upcoming events for this month and the rest of the semester on the University Events Calendar.
+Or you can view the printable version here.

 - Resources- include internet job search engines, online resume tools, career exploration links, how to use LinkedIn and Twitter in your job search, and much, much more....